Receptor-01/TPT-Keyword-Cloud/README.md

 5. Check for the generated file:
- - A new file named WORD-CLOUD.jpg should appear in the same directory.
+ - A new file named **`WORD-CLOUD.jpg`** should appear in the same directory.
  - Open it to verify it contains a word cloud image.

 Configuration
- - CSV Path: By default, the expected CSV file name is set to **product-stats.csv**.
-It's recommended to simply change the CSV file name of your product-stats download, but you can also edit this at the top of cloud-script.py if you want your CSV named differently.
+ - CSV Path: By default, the expected CSV file name is set to **`product-stats.csv`**.
+It's recommended to simply change the CSV file name of your product-stats download, but you can also edit this at the top of **`cloud-script.py`** if you want your CSV named differently.

- - Output Image Path: By default, output_image_path is WORD-CLOUD.jpg.
+ - Output Image Path: By default, output_image_path is **`WORD-CLOUD.jpg`**.
 You can also change this if you prefer a different filename or file path.

 Contributing
  - Feel free to open an issue or submit a pull request if you have suggestions to improve functionality or clarity.